Federal Energy Programs

 Smart homeowners combine multiple incentive programs to maximize savings:

-NV Energy and other Las Vegas area utilities offer rebates for high-efficiency equipment.
-These rebates stack with federal tax credits.
+NV Energy and other Las Vegas area utilities offer rebates for high-efficiency equipment, the primary incentive for 2026 installations now that the federal 25C credit has expired.
 For example:

 - Smart thermostat: Potential utility rebate ($25–$50) plus improved efficiency